Sethjsa/old-sethjsa.github.io/index.md

 ## About

 I am an NLP and Computational Linguistics Researcher, with a Master's degree from Edinburgh University in Speech & Language Processing.
-My academic interests, among others, include:
+My research interests, among others, include:

 - Incorporating linguistic knowledge into NLP models
 - Machine Translation (especially low-resource MT)